-The Competitive Landscape of Ovens
+The Landscape of Convection Ovens

 The debate between convection vs conventional ovens used to be very heated.
 In modern days, however, convection fans made their way into almost all ranges, stoves, and wall ovens with the exception of sub $999 price point.
-Therefore, the biggest competition among manufacturers is how to come up with the most effective convection chamber inside their ovens.
+Therefore, the biggest competition among manufacturers is how to come up with the most effective convection chamber inside their various types ovens.

 Recently, Air Fry became a fad across the US and "hot air fry" devices started cluttering homes.
 Lucikly, oven manufacturers realized that convection fans with proper programming and correct angling of the fan blades will have the same effect as air fryers.
-Cafe and GE Profile lead the market with great products.
+Cafe CTS70DP2NS1 and GE Profile PTD7000snss lead the market with great products.